 Not only that, the WH-1000XM3 also feature a highly customizable sound, strong battery life that lasts up to 30 hours on a single charge (with fast charging and USB-C), and comfort and fit that'll suit most people's heads.
 You also get high-definition audio over Bluetooth and a wired 3.5mm option if you've still got a smartphone with a headphone jack.

 Sony makes a ton of headphones in various shapes and sizes, making it sometimes difficult to decide which set of headphones you want to pick up.
 If you're looking for wireless headphones, for example, you'll likely be looking at battery life, sound customizability, and portability.

-If you don't mind the cord, portability will likely still play a big role, but soundstage, sound quality, and comfort are likely high up on your list.
-That, and whether or not the headphone has a detachable cable or not.
+If you don't mind the cord, portability will likely still play a big role, but sound quality,and comfort are likely high up on your list as well.
+That, and whether or not they have a detachable cable or not.

 Sound quality should be the top priority for potential headphone buyers.
 It doesn't matter if they're super comfortable or look pretty if your headphones sound bad.
 If you've decided you want Sony headphones, you're basically locking yourself into bass-heavy sound that muddies out the rest.
-Though, Sony is showing signs that they're wanting to change that with some of their more recent products.
+It's worth noting though that Sony is showing signs that it wants to change that with some recent products.

-A clear indication of that is the WF-1000XM3 which have a neutral and flat sound signature, with only a few minor inconsistencies that most people won't hear.
-If you're looking for the best sound in terms of pure sound signature, the WF-1000XM3 takes the cake.
+A clear indication of that is the WF-1000XM3, which feature a balanced sound signature with only a few minor inconsistencies that most people won't hear.
+If you're looking for the best sound in terms of pure sound signature, the WF-1000XM3 take the cake.

-The next two picks on our list are wired headphones and they're much lower on the list because they don't offer any sort of sound customizability which means what you hear initially is what you're stuck with.
-And unfortunately, that means overly bass-heavy headphones that drown out everything else.
+The next two picks on our list are wired headphones and they're much lower on the list because they don't offer any sort of sound customizability.
+Unfortunately, that means you get an overly bass-heavy sound that drown out everything else.